ulurn-av/Conways-Game/README.md

 ```
 You can use ctor with 3 or 2 parameters without them you can't.

-For exemple you can call Ctor like that:
+For exemple you can call ctor like that:
 ```sh
   static GameLogic gameLogic = new GameLogic
   (